aswathyseb/biostar-recipes/docs/Recipes.md

 ![](./images/todo/job_finished.png)
 If the recipe has finished successfully, it changes into `Completed`

-Click on the result to naviage the files produced during analysis.
+Click on the result to navigate the files produced during analysis.

 ---
 ## Navigate files